poliver269/DAANCCER/README.md

 [Not Recommended], *default: False*)

 ## 4. Configure Run options/parameters
 Additionally, use different options to run the program.
-Config the parameters in a in a ***.json* file** in the folder *config_files\options*.
+Config the parameters in a ***.json* file** in the folder *config_files\options*.
-The different parameters are explained here.
+The different parameters are explained here:

+1. TODO
+2. TODO

 *Note:* The different parameters in upper-case can be imported `from utils.param_key import *`, although the string values of the parameters are written in lower-case and should be used in the *.json*-config-files.